brandonhippe/brandonhippe/README.md

 - Hi, I’m @brandonhippe (Brandon Hippe)
-- I'm in my first year of PhD in Electrical and Computer Engineering at Villanova University working on Silicon Photonics for Low-Power IoT Devices.
+- I'm in my second year of PhD in Electrical and Computer Engineering at Villanova University working on Silicon Photonics for Low-Power IoT Devices.
 I have my Master's in Electrical and Computer Engineering and Bachelor's in Computer Engineering, both from Portland State University.
 - I use my repositories for homework and personal projects such as Advent of Code.

 <!---